Get a taste of Italy in Colorado Springs with The Olive Tap

-(SPONSORED) — Take a visit to The Olive Tap, for an opportunity to taste some of the most unique, flavorful, and freshest award-winning extra virgin olive oils and balsamic vinegars available in the industry.
+(SPONSORED) — Take a visit to The Olive Tap for an opportunity to taste some of the most unique, flavorful, and freshest award-winning extra virgin olive oils and balsamic vinegar available in the industry.

 Founded in 2006 by Rick Petrocelly, The Olive Tap is known for exceptional quality, authentic flavors, experienced and trained culinary tasting consultants, and unparalleled customer service.